mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 USD -> EUR -> MXN -> USD : 1.01^(-1/2)
 {% endhighlight %}

-A cycle profitable when its rate is greater or equal to 1.01.
+A cycle is profitable when its rate is greater or equal to 1.01.
 Out of the five cycles, only the following two are profitable.
 {% highlight asciidoc %}
 USD -> EUR -> USD